Reichsbanner Schwarz-Rot-Gold: End of Weimar democracy (1930–1933)

 Following substantial Nazi electoral successes in 1930, the Reichsbanner in September sought to strengthen itself against intensified street violence by Sturmabteilung units with a restructuring of the operational organization.
 Active members were divided into master formations (Stafo) and the elite units into protection formations (Schufo).
 In spring 1931, 250,000 men belonged to the Schufos.
 The "Young Banners" were also formed.

 On 16 December 1931, the Reichsbanner, the Workers' Gymnastic and Sporting Federation (ATSB), the General German Trade Union Federation (ADGB), and the Social Democratic Party formed the Iron Front.
-Within the Front, defensive operations were the responsibility of the Reichsbanner, which became increasingly important as violence from the Communist Rotfrontkämpferbund and Nazi Sturmabteilung.
+Within the Front, defensive operations were the responsibility of the Reichsbanner, which became increasingly important as violence from the Communist Rotfrontkämpferbund and Nazi Sturmabteilung increased drastically.

 The last federal general assembly of the Reichsbanner met on the 17th and 18 February 1933 in Berlin.
 In March, Reichsbanner and the Iron Front were banned throughout the Reich.

 Following the banning of the Reichsbanner, some members joined Der Stahlhelm, which led to an incident where a mass registration in Braunschweig was raided by the Nazis, who called it the Stahlhelm Putsch.